 I have worked in a number of settings, I undertook my training hours and held a practice with London Association for Counselling and Psychotherapy, I have also worked in a school based setting working with young people aged 11-18.

-I currently run a part-time private practice near Liverpool Street, where I see clients from a number of backgrounds for individual and couple counselling, with a wide range of problems which includes anxiety, depression, relationship problems, self confidence issues, identity issues, self harm, abuse, anger, stress.
+I currently run a part-time private practice on Saturdays near London Bridge and Borough Market, where I see clients from a number of backgrounds for individual and couples counselling, with a wide range of problems which includes anxiety, depression, relationship problems, self confidence issues, identity issues, self harm, abuse, anger, stress.

 To discover if I can provide you with an avenue to explore your presenting problems, you can contact me via email or telephone to arrange an initial consultation, following this we can discuss whether talking therapy is the route you wish to pursue.
 Either option is private and confidential and only monitored by myself.